Janet Jackson's Rhythm Nation 1814: Background

 Following the critical and commercial breakthrough of her third studio album Control (1986), Jackson was motivated to take a larger role in her album's creative process.
 According to Billboard's Hottest Hot 100 Hits (2002), A&M Records requested she record an album similar to Control.
 It was rumored that label executives suggested a concept album titled Scandal, which would have centered on her personal and family life.
 However, Jam later denied the claim that Scandal was ever suggested, although he confirmed there was encouragement to produce a "Control II".
 Jackson opposed the idea of a direct sequel to Control, stating "that's what I didn't want to do.
 I wanted to do something that I really believed in and that I really felt strong about."
-She was initially criticized for choosing to dedicate the album's theme to social consciousness, but remained committed.
+She was initially criticized for centering the album on social consciousness, but remained committed.
 Jam stated that her inspiration came primarily from watching CNN and other news sources.
 In particular, her reaction to the Stockton playground murders led to recording "Livin' in a World (They Didn't Make)", "Rhythm Nation" and "State of the World".

 While discussing the origin of the title "Rhythm Nation", Jackson stated she first uttered the phrase during a conversation with her producers.
-"I thought it would be great if we could create our own nation" adding that it would be "one that would have a positive message and that everyone would be free to join."
-She based the idea on the prevalence of various youth groups and organizations that are formed as a means of creating a common identity.
-The usage of the number "1814" represents the year the national anthem "The Star-Spangled Banner" was written.
-Rolling Stone emphasized the core concept is further explored in the album's opening pledge (the first track of the recording), which states: "We are a nation with no geographic boundaries, bound together through our beliefs.
+"I thought it would be great if we could create our own nation," adding that it would be "one that would have a positive message and that everyone would be free to join."
+She based the idea on the prevalence of various youth groups and organizations formed to create a common identity.
+The use of the number "1814" represents the year the national anthem "The Star-Spangled Banner" was written.
+Rolling Stone emphasized that the core concept is further explored in the album's opening pledge (the first track of the recording), which states: "We are a nation with no geographic boundaries, bound together through our beliefs.
 We are like-minded individuals, sharing a common vision, pushing toward a world rid of color-lines."
 Several critics noted that "R" (Rhythm) and "N" (Nation) are the eighteenth and fourteenth letters of the alphabet, though Jackson said this was coincidental.

-Jackson's primary goal for the record was to reach a younger audience who may have been unaware of what it means to be socially conscious individuals.
+Jackson's primary goal for the record was to reach a younger audience who may have been unaware of what it means to be socially conscious people.
 She expressed: "I wanted to capture their attention through my music."
 She was influenced by other musical acts such as Joni Mitchell, Bob Dylan, Tracy Chapman, and U2, although she felt their music appealed primarily to adults who were already invested in social change.
 She also stated, "I'm not naive—I know an album or a song can't change the world.
 I just want my music and my dance to catch the audience's attention" hoping it would motivate people to "make some sort of difference".